Viewing public RFDs.

 3. The API is not the latest version.

 4. The API was not introduced in the same commit as the latest version.
-(Otherwise, the Git ref would point to a commit not yet on main; see [multiple-api-versions].)
+(Otherwise, the Git stub would point to a commit not yet on main; see Special case: multiple API versions added in the same commit.)

-If an API should be stored as a Git ref, but is currently stored as a JSON file, then the Dropshot API manager will automatically convert the JSON to a Git ref, storing it as filename.json.gitref.
-The <commit-hash> refers to the commit that most recently added the file.
+If an API should be stored as a Git stub, but is currently stored as a JSON file, then the Dropshot API manager will automatically convert the JSON to a Git stub, storing it as filename.json.gitstub.
+The <commit-hash> refers to the commit that most recently introduced the file.
 (If a file is removed and later re-added, the commit that re-added it is used, not the original.)

-If an API should be stored as JSON, but is currently stored as a Git ref, then the Dropshot API manager will automatically convert the Git ref back to a JSON file.
+If an API should be stored as JSON, but is currently stored as a Git stub, then the Dropshot API manager will automatically convert the Git stub back to a JSON file.

-If both .json and .json.gitref are found for an API, the Dropshot API manager will delete whichever one is redundant, based on the above rules.
+If both .json and .json.gitstub are found for an API, the Dropshot API manager will delete whichever one is redundant, based on the above rules.

 On main